Trithereon/Trithereon/README.md

 - 🌱 I’m currently learning full-stack web development, through The Odin Project
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 🎑 Trivia: Trithereon is a god of liberty and retribution.
-Alignment: Chaotic Good.
+- 🎑 Trivia: Trithereon is a DnD god of liberty and retribution.

 <!---
 Trithereon/Trithereon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.